-Elections & Voter Services will have materials your organization can use to help share key messages about the 2017 election.
+Elections & Voter Services will have materials your organization can use to help share key messages about the upcoming elections.
 Please contact us at firstname.lastname@example.org if you are interested in personalizing these materials with your organizational contact information as well.

 CORE stands for Charitable Organizations Recruitment for Elections.This program allows nonprofit 501(c)(3) organizations to receive compensation for recruiting individuals to serve as volunteer (unpaid) election judges.
 An organization is required to recruit a minimum of 10 volunteer (unpaid) election judges in order to receive compensation.
-Compensation for the organization is $1,300 (minimum of 10 judges who attend training and work on Election Day) plus $130 for each additional election judge.
+Compensation for the organization is currently $1,300 (minimum of 10 judges who attend training and work a full on Election Day shift) plus $130 for each additional election judge beyond the first 10.

 Election judges gain valuable experience working with voters and for the City of Minneapolis, and are helping to serve the community by participating in making voting more accessible at polling places across the city.

 We hope to partner with your organization!
-To learn more and to participate, contact Jeff Narabrook at email@example.com.
+To learn more and to participate, contact Tim Schwarz at email@example.com.

-2016 City-wide Polling Place Map with Ward-Precinct List - 2 page downloadable/printable at 11x17 inches will be updated for 2017
+2018 City-wide Polling Place Map with Ward-Precinct List - 2 page downloadable/printable

 All voters can check their polling location using the MN Secretary of State Poll Finder or by calling 311.